SamFrengley/humbert/README.md

 # Humbert surfaces

-This repository contains code related to the paper [On the geometry of the Humbert surface of square discriminant](https://arxiv.org/) by Sam Frengley.
+This repository contains code related to the paper [On the geometry of the Humbert surface of square discriminant](https://arxiv.org/abs/2408.09830) by Sam Frengley [arXiv:2408.09830](https://arxiv.org/abs/2408.09830).
 You are free to use this code in your work, please cite the above paper.
 Let me know if it is useful!

 ![image](/assets/images/pic_15-7.svg)
 ![image](/assets/images/pic_21-1.svg)